atharva-p/guides/gitGuide.md

 ## Basic terminal commands

-_These commands use for git bash and other UNIX based shells_
+_These commands work only for git bash / bash and other UNIX based shells_

-`ls` list all files in the directory
+`ls` list all files in the current directory

-`ls -all` list all files in the directory including hidden files (like git files)
+`ls -all` list all files in the current directory including hidden files (like git files)

 `mkdir` to create a folder

 `cd` to change directory (change the folder you're currently viewing in terminal)

-`touch filename.fileExtension` to create a new file of the given name and the extension (.md, .txt, etc)
+`touch filename.fileExtension` to create a new file of the given name and the extension (md, txt, etc)

 ## Creating a git repository and connecting to remote